 Limitations of using postcodes as a geographic reference

-As indicated, postcodes form a compact geographic reference with which the public and businesses are familiar.
+As indicated, postcodes form a compact geographic reference that the public and businesses are familiar with.

-Postcode boundaries are not contiguous with other geographic boundaries.
-If a unit postcode straddles a ward (or higher level) boundary, you have to decide to which ward to allocate the data.
-ONS Geography's postcode directories take the grid reference of the postcode centroid and match this up to digital administrative boundaries.
-However, some addresses (and therefore data) will still inevitably be allocated to the wrong area.
+Postcode boundaries do not align with other geographic boundaries.
+If a unit postcode straddles a ward (or other) boundary, you have to decide which ward to allocate the data to.
+Our postcode directories take the grid reference of the postcode centroid and match this up to digital administrative boundaries.
+However, some addresses (and therefore data) will still inevitably be allocated to the ‘other’ area.
 Note though that this problem will be reduced in future with the move towards using address-based rather than postcode-based grid references.
-See our Beginners Guide to Geographic Referencing for more details.
+See our “beginner’s guide to geographic referencing” for more details

 Postcode boundaries are subject to continuous change due to new addresses, single addresses acquiring large user postcodes as mail volume increases, and the need to restrict the number of addresses per unit to less than 100.
-Areas can also be recoded and codes can be re-used in a different place after just two years.
-Continuous monitoring is therefore required to avoid data misallocation.
+Areas can also be recoded and postcodes can be re-used in a different place after just two years.
+Continuous monitoring is therefore required to avoid data misallocation

 Information on postcode recoding